MaKaragianni/events-webapp-with-APIs/README.md

 enCore is a full-stack web application that lets users discover, save, and track live music events near them.
 Built by a team of 5 developers over two weeks at Makers Academy.

 ### Team
-Built by Coral, Joe, Kit, Maria and Zein at Makers Academy, 2025.
+Built by Coral, Joe, Kit, Maria and Zein at Makers Academy, 2026.
+This team project is forked from [https://github.com/jjcrl/events-webapp] and renamed for project organisation.

 ### What it does